Lykaksparsz/StarSwap/README.md

 StarSwap requires:
 * A Windows PC that is Windows Vista or higher.
 (Sorry Windows XP users!)
-* A Steam based installation of Starbound, with mods installed through Steam Workshop only.
+* A Steam based installation of Starbound **in it's default directory**, with mods installed through Steam Workshop only.

 **Do not use this tool if you have both Steam Workshop mods and directly downloaded mods.**